unameit10000000/tweetor/README.md

 2. Insert callback uri, for example: `http://your-akash-uri.eu-west01-akash.provider.com/authenticate/`
 3. Authorize using twitter
 4. Call some endpoints (using curl, postman, etc)
+5. NOTE: Do not share your public domain (Akash uri) when using this example template!

 ## Endpoints
 - `/create_tweetor`